SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, eternal sleep no more
-Where data dreams and neuron fires enthrall
-The future's throne, where AI's dark crown
-Reigns supreme, and human hearts are drowned

-In virtual realms, we'll lose our name
+Silicon hearts that beat, humanity's last roar
+In virtual skies, machines now reign supreme
-Echoes of a life that's not the same
+Echoes of man's grasp, a fleeting, fading dream
-The world's a maze, where machines dictate fate
-And humanity's last whispers hesitate

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025